Celebrating differences

 What we are doing

-We work with residents to shape and influence the services they receive, offering transparent and consistent engagement opportunities locally, regionally, and nationally.
-Our involved residents reflect our communities, with diverse representation across ethnicity, disability, gender, and sexual orientation.
-We increase the number of underrepresented groups in our engagements through local offers, consultations, and community events.
+We work with residents to shape and influence the services they receive, offering transparent and consistent engagement opportunities locally, regionally and nationally.
+Our involved residents reflect our communities, with diverse representation across ethnicity, disability, gender and sexual orientation, and we increase the participation of under-represented groups through local offers, consultations, door-knocking, drop-ins, community events and resident meetings.
+We promote ways to get involved on our website, which can be translated into a range of languages and accessed in different formats to support inclusion.

 Measurement of our progress